stackless-dev/stackman/README.md

 This is the main _stack manipulation_ API.
 When called, it will call `callback` function twice:

-1. First it calls it with the current opcode `STACKMAN_OP_SAVE`, passing the current `stack_pointer` to the callback.
+1. First it calls it with the opcode `STACKMAN_OP_SAVE`, passing the current `stack_pointer` to the callback.
 This gives the callback the opportunity to _save_ the stack data somewhere.
 The callback can then return a **different** stack pointer.
-2. It takes the returned value from the calback and replaces the CPU _stack pointer_ with it.
+2. It takes the returned value from the callback and replaces the CPU _stack pointer_ with it.
 3. It calls the callback a second time, with the opcode `STACKMAN_OP_RESTORE` and the new stack pointer.
 This gives the callback the opportunity to replace the data on the stack with previously saved data.
-4. It returns the return value from the second call to the callback function.
+4. `stackman_switch()` returns the return value from the second callback invocation.

 The `context` pointer is passed as-is to the callback, allowing it access to user-defined data.